配置你的环境

 Check out this blog post to learn more about how to get started with Deno.

-Deno is well supported on both vim and Neovim via coc.nvim , vim-easycomplete and ALE . coc.nvim offers plugins to integrate to the Deno language server while ALE supports it out of the box.
-The built-in language server in Neovim also supports Deno.
-The built-in language server protocol in Neovim also supports Deno.
+Deno is well-supported on both Vim and Neovim via coc.nvim , vim-easycomplete and ALE . coc.nvim offers plugins to integrate to the Deno language server while ALE supports it out of the box.

 To use the Deno language server install nvim-lspconfig and follow the instructions to enable the supplied Deno configuration .